Updated on August 5, 2025

 How long do rebounds last?

-That’s when your ex will decide whether to keep pursuing the relationship with the new person or let go of it.
-If the relationship lasts longer than 6 months, though that probably indicates that your ex isn’t in a rebound relationship and that your ex will likely keep dating this other person.
+That’s when your ex will decide whether to continue the relationship or let it go.
+If the relationship lasts longer than 6 months, though, it could mean that your ex isn’t in a rebound relationship and that your ex will likely keep dating this person.

-That doesn’t mean that they’ll live happily ever after but that their chances of success will be as high as any other couple’s.
-It’s impossible to say how long they’ll last if you don’t understand how their relationship functions.
-But the good thing about it is that you don’t have to know.
+That doesn’t mean they’ll live happily ever after, but that their chances of success will be about the same as any other couple’s.
+It’s impossible to say how long they’ll last because you don’t have insight into their new relationship.
+But the good thing is that you don’t need any insight.

 Can no contact work if your ex is in a rebound relationship?

-Many people doubt no contact because they fear their ex will move on and forget about them.
-Although that can definitely happen, you mustn’t let your fears get in the way of rational thinking.
-You must stay calm and sensible and do things that distract you.
+Some people doubt the no contact rule because they fear their ex will move on and forget about them.
+Although the dumper might move on, you mustn’t let your fears cloud your judgment.
+You must stay calm and sensible and focus on activities that distract and uplift you.

-Such things will require immense willpower and self-control, but they’re necessary so that you can redevelop your self-esteem and look more attractive in your ex’s eyes.
-I encourage you to learn more about breakups and dumpers’ behavior so that you don’t think you must do something to prove your worth to your ex.
+Such things will require immense willpower and self-control, but they’re necessary for you to boost your self-esteem and look more attractive in your ex’s eyes.
+I encourage you to learn more about breakups and dumpers’ behavior so that you don’t think you must actively do something to prove your worth to your ex.

-The only people who try to prove their worth to others are those who aren’t sure of themselves and seek external validation.
-Those people tend not to impress their exes as they don’t even feel comfortable in their skin.
-They consider themselves to be undesirable, so that’s the kind of message they send their ex.
+The only people who try to prove their worth to their exes are those who aren’t sure of themselves and seek external validation.
+They consider themselves to be undesirable, so that’s the message they unwantedly send to their ex.

-You need to understand that no contact is the best thing you can do now that your ex is in a rebound relationship as it will show your ex that you’re in control of your body and that you won’t chase after your ex.
-That will help you keep your remaining respect and tell your ex that you understand the relationship has ended.
+You need to understand that no contact is the best thing you can do now that your ex is in a rebound relationship.
+By following a strict regimen of no contact, you’ll show your ex that you’re in control of your thoughts and actions and that you won’t chase after your ex.
+That will help you keep your remaining respect and value and allow you to disconnect from your ex.

-You’ll see that your ex isn’t worth the wait and that your emotional health and well-being are much more important than any relationship and ex-partner.
+You’ll see that your ex isn’t worth waiting for and that your health and well-being are much more important than any relationship or ex-partner.

 Is your ex in a rebound relationship?
 How are you coping with it?
 Let us know what worked for you and what didn’t in the comments section below.

-And if you’d like to talk about your ex’s rebound relationship with us privately, click here to get in touch.
+And if you’d like to talk about your ex’s rebound relationship with us privately, click here to sign up for 1-on-1 coaching.

 Your blog has been so helpful in my post break up phase.
 I couldnt thank you enough for this.
 I do have a burning question though, I initially broke up with my ex when I found out he has been talking to this guy from abroad.
 He said he has been speaking with this guy for weeks prior to my confrontation and told me he would wanna give this guy a shot.
 I begged and pleaded for him to stay after I said that I wanna break up with him and took my words back but he said we should just break up.
 Couple of weeks after, we saw each other as I didn’t reinforce no contact rule and he told me theyre a couple already.
 We even slept together for couple of times after that.
 I’m sure there is no chance anytime that theyll see each other physically soon but would you still consider this a rebound?
 I’m trying to get over him because I know this is the best move for me but reading about rebound relationships gives me so much hope.